 - Character Nights – Nighttime visit to the Magic Kingdom or Disneyland park with all attraction wait times at 10 minutes or less, special fireworks, unlimited snacks, and more character experiences ($125 per person, per day);

 - Premium Holiday Ticket – Entrance to the Magic Kingdom or Disneyland on popular holidays with a limit on the number of Guests allowed in the park, allowing more time with characters and shorter lines for attractions ($99 per person, per day – $17 more than the current one-day ticket);

 Outside the theme parks

 The idea of Disney having VIP experiences for an extra cost has often been debated among Disney theme park regulars.
 Those with money to burn would surely enjoy the benefits of unlimited Fastpass or pre-planned schedules with little-to-no waiting in line for popular attractions.
-However, guests who can only afford Disney theme park vacations every once in a while worry that their experience will be cheapened by those who are able to skip lines and reserve seating simply by giving the Mouse a few hundred extra bucks.
+However, Guests who can only afford Disney theme park vacations every once worries that their experience will be cheapened by those who can skip lines and reserve seating simply by giving the Mouse a few hundred extra bucks.

-Families who travel to Disney theme park regularly year after year would certainly enjoy savings in the “Theme Park Club” offerings above.
-Even at current ticket prices, when broken down per-year, the up-front cost of $1,500 or $2,000 is at least a 50% discount and Disney tickets rise in price nearly every year.
+Families who travel to Disney theme parks regularly year after year would certainly enjoy savings in the “Theme Park Club” offerings above.
+Even at current ticket prices, when broken down per year, the up-front cost of $1,500 or $2,000 is at least a 50% discount, and Disney tickets rise in price nearly every year.

 But remember, none of these tickets or experiences are currently available.
 These are options Disney is only considering, as described in recent online surveys.
 Depending on the reaction from those taking the survey, we may or may not see any of them actually come to the parks in the future.